camptocamp/c2cwsgiutils/README.md

 additional request header as source for that by defining the `C2C_REQUEST_ID_HEADER` environment variable (`c2c.request_id_header`).

+Varnish, sometimes, presents an offset between what it logs and what it has sent to the backend, you can fix that with the `C2C_X_VARNISH_OFFSET` variable (`c2c.x_varnish_offset`).
+Typically, you put -1.

 In JSON logging formats, a `request_id` field is automatically added.

 You can enable (disabled by default since it can have a cost) the flagging of the SQL requests as well by